mbelesiu/jwt_learning/README.md

 `Note: Default timeout for Access tokens has been set to 30 seconds`

+`Note2: The "Token Keys" used in the following instructions will be unique and generated when you generate them yourselves`

 For accessing the user's posts:
 >GET http://localhost:3000/posts Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJuYW1lIjoiS3lsZSIsImlhdCI6MTYxNDU0MzY0NywiZXhwIjoxNjE0NTQzNjc3fQ.YfKRYItIOEZ27wfw5S9V6asxWatHRdrdSiHvGuLvpPw